wullm/SOAP/README.md

 There are corresponding datasets with `1` and `2` reversed with information about matching in the opposite direction.

 ## Documentation

+### PDF document

+A pdf describing the SOAP output can be generated.
+First run `property_table.py` passing the parameter file used to run SOAP, e.g. `python property_table.py parameter_files/FLAMINGO.yml`.
+This will generate a table containing all the properties which are enabled in the parameter file.
+To create the pdf run `pdflatex documentation/SOAP.tex`.

+### API reference

 Most of the files containing halo property calculations have been extensively documented using docstrings.
 To generate documentation, you can for example use